-Whether you’re an experienced gardener with a beautiful collection of unusual plants, a beginner timidly learning the basics, or someone who just wants your yard to look nice, we think you’ll find a visit to Egan Gardens worthwhile.
+Whether you’re an experienced gardener with a beautiful collection of unusual plants, a beginner learning the basics, or someone who just wants your yard to look nice, we think you’ll find a visit to Egan Gardens worthwhile.

 - check out the Calendar page and see if some of them look interesting.
 We always welcome suggestions for topics, so please let us know what you’d like to learn more about.

 Interested in our e-newsletter?

 You’ll be the first to know about sales and events, and there will be special deals only for those receiving the newsletter.

 Click here to sign up.

 Please be sure to put us, firstname.lastname@example.org in your address book so an overzealous spam filter doesn’t toss us in the trash.
 And if at any time you want to stop receiving it, please contact us at that address to let us know and we’ll remove you from our list.
 Please don’t report us as spam, that hurts our feelings, and our standing with our emailing service.